 Physical damage to a container can happen at every transit point from loading or unloading to through bad container handling.
-Below you can see a list of the most common damages and some tips on prevention:
+Below you can see a list of the most common damages and some prevention tips:

 Broken container doors:

 This can happen due to bad handling of the container, careless securing of the container while loading, road accidents or robbers.

 Tip: The container frames should be checked at the terminal.
 Repair if possible, if not notify the shipper before the dispatch.